-This tip is more for serious photographers who may be trying to advertise and sell their images online.
-Don’t causally offer high-resolution photos that anyone can potentially download.
-Smaller sizes and low-resolution thumbnails can communicate what the image is about while making it hard for someone to copy and re-use it.
+This tip is for serious photographers who may be trying to advertise and sell their images online.
+Don’t causally offer high-resolution photos anyone can potentially download.
+Smaller sizes and low-resolution thumbnails can communicate what the image is about while making it hard for someone to copy and re-use.

 While you can take steps to deter people from grabbing images, the only sure-fire way to keep them from being copied is to not post them online in the first place.
 For casual internet users, a watermark is the easiest and fastest way to leave your stamp on your photos.
 It’s not perfect, but it’s a smart move if you feel the need for a little extra protection.